 Financial Goals Measure Used to Evaluate Progress Goal - Met, Not Met, or Partially Met If not met, describe efforts the school will take to meet goal.
-Financial Goal 1 (Benchmark 4) Financial Goal #1: New Dawn will meet or exceed annual budget targets each fiscal year during the chartering period resulting in a balanced budget.
-Unaudited and Audited Financial Statements Met Financial Goal 2 (Benchmark 4) Financial Goal #2: Budgets will be submitted annually to the appropriate agencies and in a timely fashion Data budgets are submitted to NYSED and the NDCS Board of Trustees for approval Met Financial Goal 3 Financial Goal 3 (Benchmark 5) Financial Goal #3: The external financial audit conducted every year will result in no major findings.
+Financial Goal 1 (Benchmark 4) Financial Goal #1: New Dawn will meet or exceed annual budget targets each fiscal year resulting in a balanced budget.
+Unaudited and Audited Financial Statements Met Financial Goal 2 (Benchmark 4) Financial Goal #2: Budgets will be submitted annually to the appropriate agencies and authorities in a timely fashion Data budgets are submitted to NYSED and the NDCS Board of Trustees for approval.
+Met Financial Goal 3 (Benchmark 5) Financial Goal #3: The external financial audit conducted every year will result in no major findings.
 Auditors recommendation letter.
 Met Financial Goal 4 Financial Goal 5